 IF this debt arises in Oregon and out of a residential landlord-tenant situation, and neither you nor your father have paid ANYTHING on it for at least a year, the statute of limitations has past and they no longer have a right to forcibly collect on it.
 You should demand that it be removed from...Read more »

 She & her husband borrowed the $ for a house from my mom& stepdad.
 The verbal agreement was to fix it up, since her husband was a general contractor, and sell it, then pay them back.
 They never fixed it up & sold it, she bought a new house and lives there.
-My mom got divorced and she said that my...
+My mom got divorced and she...
 Read more »

 above to be credited to be credited and satisfied in full.
 All sums due have been paid or otherwise satisfied in full and the judgement debtor does not owe any further sums to the state of oregon in connection with the money award for parentage cost". what does this mean